nerab/paradeiser/README.md

 `$PAR_BREAK_ID` | Hooks | Identifier of the break
 `$PAR_BREAK_STARTED_AT` | Hooks | Timestamp of when the break was started

+## Export

+Paradeiser can export the pomodori and breaks it has stored to JSON:

+      $ par export
+      [{"type":"Pomodoro","length":1500,"status":"finished","interrupts":[],"annotati ...

 ## Similar Projects

 These and many more exist, why another tool?